How will robotic massage change the hospitality and spa industry?

 The market for massage therapy is indeed huge: it was worth nearly $55 billion globally in 2022 and could grow to almost $125 billion over the next decade.
 The COVID-19 pandemic has spurred consumers to care more for their physical and mental health, so demand for this service began to grow after most restrictions were lifted.
 As AMTA’s 2022 Massage Profession Research Report shows, more than half of all consumers come for massage specifically to improve their health and wellness: deal with soreness, stiffness, or spasm, reduce pain, recover from injuries, keep fit.
 Other popular reasons include stress reduction (which can also be attributed to health control) and pampering.

-Lack of personnel
+1. Lack of Personnel

-Although massage services are firmly established, can steadily generate revenue for providers and therefore have a strong foothold in the hospitality segment, the industry now faces a severe problem.
+Although massage services are firmly established, can steadily generate revenue for providers, and therefore have a strong foothold in the hospitality segment, the industry now faces a severe problem.
 In spa services, there is a shortage of qualified, experienced people and specialized schools where they can get training.
 Travelers are finding it more challenging than ever to book last-minute massages as hotel spas struggle with increasing demand and a lack of therapists and estheticians.

 According to the latest ISPA IS survey, half of the respondents experience hiring problems.
 76% of day spas and 82% of resorts and hotels have vacancies they wanted to fill promptly.
 Massage therapists account for the largest number of unfilled positions, 30 thousand, or 64% of the total.